-The rules in this part are designed not only to provide adequate protection for adults but also to protect Persons Not Yet Adult.
+The rules in this Part are designed not only to provide adequate protection for adults but also to protect persons not yet adult.

-To ensure that the Public are protected from the inclusion in Media Services of defamatory, discriminatory, offensive or harmful material.
+To ensure that the public are protected from the inclusion in Media Services of defamatory, discriminatory, offensive or harmful material.

-Section 1: Generally Accepted Standards
+Section 1: Generally accepted standards

-- 2.1.1 Generally Accepted Standards shall be applied to the contents of Media Services so as to provide adequate protection for members of the Public from the inclusion in such services of defamatory, discriminatory, offensive and/or harmful material. - 2.1.2 In applying Generally Accepted Standards Providers shall ensure that material which may cause offence is justified by the Context.
+- 2.1.1 Generally accepted standards must be applied to the contents of Media Services so as to provide adequate protection for members of the public from the inclusion in such services of defamatory, discriminatory, offensive and/or harmful material. - 2.1.2 In applying generally accepted standards Providers must ensure that material which may cause offence is justified by the context.
 Such material may include, but is not limited to, offensive language, violence, sex, sexual violence, humiliation, distress, violation of human dignity, discriminatory treatment or language (for example on the grounds of age, disability, gender, race, religion, beliefs and sexual orientation).
 Such material need not be directed towards a specific individual to come within the terms of this Code.
-Appropriate information shall also be disseminated where it would assist in avoiding or minimising offence. - 2.1.3 Violence, its after-effects and descriptions of violence, whether verbal or physical shall be justified by the Context.
+Appropriate information must also be disseminated where it would assist in avoiding or minimising offence. - 2.1.3 Violence, its after-effects and descriptions of violence, whether verbal or physical must be justified by the context.